Army Black Knights women's basketball

 The Army West Point Black Knights women's basketball team is the women's basketball team that represents the United States Military Academy in West Point, New York.
 The team currently competes in the Patriot League.
-The Black Knights are currently coached by Missy Traversi.

 History

 The Black Knights began to play in 1977.
 They played in the Metro Atlantic Athletic Conference from 1981 to 1983 and the Empire State Conference from 1984 to 1990 before joining the Patriot League in 1990.

 Postseason appearances

 NCAA Division I Tournament appearances

 The Black Knights have appeared in the NCAA Division I women's basketball tournament three times.
-They have a record of 0-3.
+They have a record of 0–3.